Gradshteyn and Ryzhik: Related projects

 In 1995, Alan Jeffrey published his Handbook of Mathematical Formulas and Integrals.

-It was partially based on the fifth English edition of Gradshteyn and Ryzhik's Table of Integrals, Series, and Products and meant as an companion, but written to be more accessible for students and practitioners.
+It was partially based on the fifth English edition of Gradshteyn and Ryzhik's Table of Integrals, Series, and Products and meant as a companion, but written to be more accessible for students and practitioners.
 It went through four editions up to 2008.
 The fourth edition also took advantage of changes incorporated into the seventh English edition of Gradshteyn and Ryzhik.

 Inspired by a 1988 paper in which Ilan Vardi proved several integrals in Gradshteyn and Ryzhik, Victor Hugo Moll with George Boros started a project to prove all integrals listed in Gradshteyn and Ryzhik and add additional commentary and references.
 In the foreword of the book Irresistible Integrals (2004), they wrote:

 Nevertheless, the efforts have meanwhile resulted in about 900 entries from Gradshteyn and Ryzhik discussed in a series of more than 30 articles of which papers 1 to 28 have been published in issues 14 to 26 of Scientia, Universidad Técnica Federico Santa María (UTFSM), between 2007 and 2015 and compiled into a two-volume book series Special Integrals of Gradshteyn and Ryzhik: the Proofs (2014–2015) already.